signalfx/lambda-python/README.rst

 Test locally
 ^^^^^^^^^^^^^^^^^
-For users who are interested in testing changes to a wrapper, run the following commands in your command line:
+If you would like to test changes to a wrapper, run the following commands in your command line:

 .. code::